-Looking For a New Lexus GS 350 in your area?
+Looking for a Used GS 350 in your area?

 Average User Score

 Based on 3 reviews

 Overall User Score

 For its second generation as the 350, the 4th-generation Lexus GS sedan finally fills its midsize britches.
 An elegantly aggressive style now graces the wholly redesigned 2013 GS 350, and under the hood Lexus added greater efficiency, improved performance and vastly revamped the driving dynamics to match the new look and latest addition.
 A mid-cycle refresh isn't likely until 2016, but with an act like the 2013 to follow, Lexus might be hard-pressed to make its drivers' smiles any wider.

 Speaking of wider, this year's edition is 1 inch wider and longer-legged than before, and about 300 pounds heavier.
 Lexus made sure to shave off as much weight as it could with the new materials, forgoing the previously standard first aid kit, heated seats and a lot of alloy trim in the process of making the 2013 GS 350 into a performance machine.
 Although those 3 extra points in the figures for this year's 3.5-liter V6 might go unnoticed given the same 5.7-second 0-60 mph time, it's still nice to know you have 306 ponies and 277 lb-ft of torque at your beck and call and the option of an F Sport trim for more aggressive thrills.